This post may contain affiliate links.

 Chiang Rai Clock Tower

-Also take a look at the King Mengrai monument.
-Mengrai or Mangrai ( born 1238) was the first king of Lanna and established Chiang Rai as his the capitol.
+Also, take a look at the King Mengrai monument.
+Mengrai or Mangrai ( born 1238) was the first king of Lanna and established Chiang Rai as his the capital.
 He is one of Chiang Mai’s famous 3 Kings.

 The White Temple, Wat Rong Khun